FINDERS: CIA FRONT & NEW AGE CULT

 As the children involved would now be in their mid-twenties, it would probably be worthwhile to carefully investigate the matter with an eye toward the psychological damage and emotional pain suffered by the victims.
 As a journalist, I feel this work should be left to properly trained professionals.

 Finders is loosely connected to Ivan Illich, a homosexual Jesuit priest, agitator, and New Age luminary who runs a spy school in Cuernavaca, Mexico, (CIDOC) which, incidentally, I myself visited some years ago.
 Illich seems to be in bad health — his tooth radio has gotten infected, and he is suffering in terrible pain from an immense cancerous growth in his jaw, as can be seen in his recent photographs in Utne Reader, a New Age digest.
 Illich, like many other New Agers, rails against the AMA, doctors, and modern medicine in general, and advocates instead “alternative medicine” — holistic healing, chiropractic, massage, naturopathy, homeopathy, acupuncture and Chinese healing arts, shamanism, Native American rituals and medicinal herbs, psychic surgery, Christian Science, “positive thinking” and the Science of Mind, and various forms of holistic healing.
 Accordingly, Illich refuses to seek medical treatment from a real doctor, suffering instead at the hands of countless New Age quacks.
-It is probable that such a cynical attitude toward modern medicine and advocacy of questionable — sometimes quite dangerous — health practices resulted in the death of a woman at Finders, a victim of occult practices and New Age quack medicine.
+It is probable that such a cynical attitude toward modern medicine and advocacy of questionable — sometimes quite dangerous — health practices resulted in the death of a woman at Finders, a probable victim of occult practices and New Age quack medicine.

 Marion Petty, Finders’ founder and guru, is described as the “leader” of the cult.
 While this is in fact the case, the group went to great pains to conceal this from the outside world (and perhaps even from themselves).
 To most visitors, Finders probably seemed leader-less, and, indeed, this was the image they liked to portray.
 Dealing with the group could be exasperating, to say the least.
 This was standard practice, designed to enable them to maintain the upper hand in business and personal affairs and to deflect scrutiny by outsiders.
 With no one in authority, the group’s “enemies” (policemen, building inspectors, investigative journalists, the parents of missing children, etc.) were effectively locked out, defeated before they even began.
 The cult revealed little about itself to others yet was methodological in prying into the private lives and business affairs of those they encountered.
 This is standard operating procedure for subversive cults.
 And spies.